 - Special Category Data including details about your race or ethnicity, religious or philosophical beliefs, trade union membership, information about your health and genetic and biometric data (such as medical records);

 - Personal identifying information such as your hair or eye colour (to answer security questions required by Companies House);

 - Technical Data including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website.

 It may benefit you to notify us of any health condition or disability you have so that we are aware of these conditions and how they affect you.
 This will allow us to take any reasonable steps to accommodate specific needs or requirements you have when providing our services to you.
 This type of information is known under the law as ‘special category information’.
 We may also obtain this type of data from you or third parties in order to provide our legal services to you.
 We will only process this type of data where it is necessary to exercise, establish or defend a legal claim or with your explicit consent.

 We may hold personal information relating to children.
-The children must be represented by a parent, guardian or an individual known as a Litigation Friend and we will need the consent of these individuals to hold such information.
+The children must be represented by a parent, guardian or individuals known as a Litigation Friend and we will need the consent of these individuals to hold such information.
 In these circumstances we will explain to the parent, guardian or Litigation Friend why we need such information and how it will be used.